riodelphino/preview.vifm/README.md

 ## Features

    - Preview image/video as jpg
-   - Faster previewing with caching files
+   - Faster previewing with cache files
    - Batch generation for all matched files in current dir
-   - Modifiable previewing commands. ex.) kitten icat, img2sixel, imgcat, etc. But not tested.
+   - Modifiable graphic protocol to preview
-   - Logging if needed
+   - Logging

 ## Ensured to work